35,463 people live in Oswego, where the median age is 39.7 and the average individual income is $46,279. Data provided by the U.S. Census Bureau.

 There's plenty to do around Oswego, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including La Jaivita, BJ's Wine & Spirits, and Cadence Academy Preschool.
+Explore popular things to do in the area, including Jana's Candy, The Goddard School of Aurora, and Neighborhood barre - Oswego.

 Ratings by